Hugo-W/Hugo-W.github.io/perso/projects/Compositionality/Project.md

 There could be much more added to this namely constituents such as `ADV-V`, etc...
 This has been discussed with _Ryan_, the project then also touches ideas from composition of _meaning_ and semantics.

+`ADV-V` are quite difficult to track in the parse tree, and it seems also that `JJ-NN` may occur more than it first seem.
+Going through the constituency parse tree might not be solution...
+Maybe better to go through a dependency graph?
+Using `amod` attribute?

 #### Decoding

 It seems unlikely to be able to classify individual words, so one better idea could be to classify/decode **animacy** or **word category** from either the entire **2 words phrase** or from the **adjective alone**.